Luidog/node-red-contrib-filemaker/README.md

 ## Installation

-These nodes can be installed from the command line by running the following command in your Node Red directory:
+These nodes can be installed from the command line by running the following command in your Node-RED directory:

 ```sh
 npm install --save node-red-contrib-filemaker
 ```

-These nodes can also be installed using the Node Red palette manager.
+These nodes can also be installed using the Node-RED palette manager.

 ## Login Node